opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 ### My form responses are lost!
 Can you help us recover them?

-We cannot recover any form data that you have lost, as FormSG does not store any response data for security purposes.
+We cannot recover any form data that you have lost.
+If you are on Email mode, FormSG does not store any response data for security purposes.

 If you cannot find your email responses, they might have been routed to an obscure Outlook folder set by your mail forwarding rules.
 Or they might have been quarantined by your agency firewall, which you can contact your AFM/IT department for.
 If you accidentally delete your email responses, they might still be on the email server, which you should contact your AFM/IT department for help.